On the wave turbulence theory: ergodicity for the elastic beam wave equation: The analysis of the 3-wave kinetic equation

 Replacing the quantity $\partial_t f$ in the above formulation by the right hand side of \eqref{PhononEqC} , we find

 We now apply Lemma \ref{Lemma:WeakFormulationClassical} to the above identity to get

 By noting that we obtain from \eqref{TimeDerivativeEntro3C} the following entropy identity

 It is clear that the quantity $ D_c[f]$ is positive.
-Borrowing the idea of \cite{CraciunBinh,CraciunSmithBoldyrevBinh}, we now define the inverse of $f$ As a consequence, the formula \eqref{TimeDerivativeEntro4C} can be expressed in the following form
+Borrowing the idea of \cite{CraciunBinh,CraciunSmithBoldyrevBinh}, we now define the reciprocal, of $f$ As a consequence, the formula \eqref{TimeDerivativeEntro4C} can be expressed in the following form